-> After mentioning lapis lazuli and discussing one of its key components, lazurite, our gem hosts unveil a large specimen of lapis.
-For a lapis specimen to be labeled as lapis lazuli at least 25 percent of it has to be made of lazurite.
-For thousands of years, lapis has been used in fabulous works of art and cultural significance like King Tut's face mask and used as ultramarine pigment during the Renaissance worth more than its weight in gold.
+After mentioning lapis lazuli and discussing one of its key components, lazurite, our gem hosts unveil a large specimen of lapis.
+For a lapis specimen to be labeled as lapis lazuli, at least 25 percent of it has to be made of lazurite.
+For thousands of years, lapis has been used in fabulous works of art and cultural significance, such as King Tut's face mask, and used as ultramarine pigment during the Renaissance worth more than its weight in gold.

-> The second to last gemstone unboxed is blue zircon, a highly birefringent stone that allows light to enter it and split into two different directions.
+The second to last gemstone unboxed is blue zircon, a highly birefringent stone that allows light to enter it and split into two different directions.
 This process allows your eye to see optical doubling (double of its back facets).
-Zircon is also an ancient mineral of around four and a half billion years old.
-Lastly, most zircons are found in a reddish brown color and require heat treatment to make them blue.
+Zircon is also an ancient mineral that is around four and a half billion years old.
+Like tanzanite, most zircon gems are found in a reddish-brown color and require heat treatment to make them blue.

 The last blue gemstone unboxed is blue topaz which, like the last two stones mentioned, typically earns its blue hue from heat treatment.
 While blue topaz can occur naturally, it's exceedingly rare and very valuable!
 Topaz’ natural appearance reveals it to be an allochromatic gemstone, which means it's naturally colorless without heat or impurities.

 Finally, to close out the video, we’ll take a closer look at Britney and Rob’s respective favorite gems from the unboxing.
 To learn more about any and all of these fabulous blue gemstones, watch the video above or search them on the site's Gemopedia!